marcusoftnet/marcusoftnet.github.io/_posts/2024-03-11-value-and-valueable.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0HMsh459h5c?si=qUIFejG6e7TONGKr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-What David Farley is after is how we tend to make user stories too big since we are confusing value and value.
+What David Farley is after is how we tend to make user stories too big since we are confusing value and valuable.
 Value to a user doesn't mean value to a user.
 He then continues to talk about a treasure chest.
 A chest full of gold coins is certainly valuable, but each coin has value.
 The reasons we want to make the stories small are plentiful; it's easier to manage, implement, fix, deploy, and test... just about anything we do as a software development team.
 But it's also faster to achieve the true goal, with smaller batches than with big batches, as any lean simulation/game will show you.
 For example this: